-The Museum of Contemporary Art Australia is excited to launch the iPad specific application MCA Publications.
-This app will host the MCA’s digital publications, beginning with the exhibition catalogues for Anish Kapoor and The Wandering: Moving images from the MCA Collection.
+In 2012 the MCA released the iPad specific application MCA Publications.
+This app hosted the MCA’s digital publications for Anish Kapoor and The Wandering: Moving images from the MCA Collection.

 Anish Kapoor has created some of the most memorable artworks of our times.
 Since the early 1980s, he has produced bodies of work that push the boundaries of sculpture through an exploration of the nature of perception in relation to space, form and mass.

-This publication explores Kapoor’s work through the prism of his current exhibition at the MCA.
-The MCA’s Manager, Digital Media Keir Winesmith describes the publication as a “living catalogue”.
-The preview version includes video interviews, writing, documentation of exhibited works and behind the scenes footage of Kapoor’s studio.
-“Crucially,” Winesmith says, “this publication will be updated with interviews, images and videos of one of the most complex installations attempted by the Museum, and then updated again with reflections on the experience of the exhibition itself.
-It’s three publications rolled into one, made possible by an innovative digital publishing platform and the cooperation of Anish Kapoor’s studio.”
+This publication explores Kapoor’s work through the prism of his 2012 exhibition at the MCA.
+The publication was produced as a “living catalogue”.
+The preview version includes video interviews, writing, documentation of exhibited works and behind the scenes footage of Kapoor’s studio and the publication was updated with interviews, images and videos of one of the most complex installations attempted by the Museum, and then updated again with reflections on the experience of the exhibition itself.

 MCA AR is the augmented reality partner to the MCA’s printed publication Site.
 Site is an interpretation of the archaeological remains beneath the new MCA.
 It is an informative, richly illustrated companion guide, packed with archival material, historical images, and evocative essays commissioned from a range of writers.